pattern

 a chess variant that introduces new pieces and changes the initial setup of the traditional chess game

-Ex: I learned how to use the princess effectively Gothic chess by positioning it in a way that controls both diagonals and straight lines .
+Ex: I learned how to use the princess effectively in Gothic chess by positioning it in a way that controls both diagonals and straight lines .

 daily words